 - Built-in remediation processes through Microsoft Intune and Microsoft Endpoint Configuration Manager

 You can use the threat and vulnerability management capability in Microsoft Defender Security Center to:

-- View exposure and Microsoft Secure Score for Devices side-by-side with top security recommendations, software vulnerability, remediation activities, and exposed devices
+- View you exposure score and Microsoft Secure Score for Devices, along with top security recommendations, software vulnerability, remediation activities, and exposed devices

 - Correlate EDR insights with endpoint vulnerabilities and process them

-- Select remediation options, triage and track the remediation tasks
+- Select remediation options to triage and track the remediation tasks

 - Select exception options and track active exceptions

 Devices that are not active in the last 30 days are not factored in on the data that reflects your organization's threat and vulnerability management exposure score and Microsoft Secure Score for Devices.